 Could you Survive?

-Most people spend a majority of there time away from home, yet very few prep for survival outside the home.
+Most people spend a majority of their time away from home, yet very few prep for survival outside the home.
 To be able to survive means preparing for every possible situation.

-Here’s the scenario….. disaster hit’s your 30 miles from home, access is completely cut off and there is no hope of being able to get back to your main preps.
+Here’s the scenario…..
+Disaster hits; you’re 30 miles from home and the roads have become completely cut off.
+There’s no hope of being able to get back to your main preps.

 Could you survive with what’s in your pocket?